ScaleUnlimited/flink-utils/README.md

 In the above code, `SomePOJO` has a `.getLanguageCode()` method that returns the two letter language code from the record.
 So the `hdfs://working-data/results/` directory will wind up containing files with names like `dataset_en.txt`, `dataset_ja.txt`, etc.

+Note the use of `.partitionByHash(<same key as used for bucket names>)`, to limit the number of unique buckets per task.

 The `BucketingOutputFormat` runs in "file-only" mode by default, where each different bucket is a single file.
 You can disable this by calling `BucketingOutputFormat.setForceFiles(false)`, in which case each bucket's output format is opened with